khillabolt/powermate-osx-usb/README.md

 # Powermate Driver
-This is a dead simple driver for Mac OS X to revive the Bluetooth version of the [Griffin Powermate](https://en.wikipedia.org/wiki/Griffin_PowerMate) in modern versions of OS X.  Tested on Catalina (.15).
+This is a dead simple driver for Mac OS X to revive the Bluetooth **and USB** versions of the [Griffin Powermate](https://en.wikipedia.org/wiki/Griffin_PowerMate) in modern versions of OS X.  Tested on Catalina (.15).

 [![Build Status](https://www.travis-ci.com/cedstrom/powermate-osx.svg?branch=main)](https://www.travis-ci.com/cedstrom/powermate-osx)

 ## What does this do?
-This app runs in the menu bar and sends and receives NSDistributedNotifications for knob actions.
+This app runs in the menu bar and sends and receives NSDistributedNotifications for knob actions, whether your knob is paired over Bluetooth or plugged in via USB.

 ### Reading knob actions